DE / EN

 • a current transcript with a preliminary grade and your Bachelor degree's certificate with grades

 You can apply for more than one Challenge.
 Please indicate priorities then in your letter of motivation.
-The application deadline is 30 November 2023.
+The application deadline for the Challenges in 2025 is on 20 January 2025.

 The slides of the info session for interested MMM students are available on Ilias.